Workshops

 The inaugural ARC workshop is designed to increase education and awareness while combining foundational instruction with hands-on practice and team-based simulation.
 The content supports sites interested in building or expanding theranostics services, with an emphasis on operational readiness and reliable, repeatable workflows.

 Registration is free with a light breakfast and lunch provided.
-We also anticipate 5-6 hours of CE content (currently under review) for physicians, technologists, nurses, pharmacists, and physicists provided as part of this workshop.
+We will have 6.25 hours of CEs for physicians, technologists, nurses, pharmacists, and physicists provided as part of this workshop.
 Before the meeting, registrants will also receive a pre-workshop survey.

 Materials provided